Morgan Thomas

 Morgan Thomas (15 December 1824 – 8 March 1903) was a Welsh-Australian surgeon and public benefactor.

 Thomas was born in Wales.
 He qualified for the medical profession and came to Adelaide in 1851.
-He was appointed first house surgeon to the Adelaide hospital and practised at Nairne and Adelaide.
-He retired about 1870 and except for occasional trips to Europe and America, lived in Adelaide for the rest of his life.
-He had inherited property in Wales, and invested his money judiciously in bank and other shares.
+He was appointed the first house surgeon at the Adelaide hospital and practised at Nairne and Adelaide.
+He retired in about 1870 and except for occasional trips to Europe and America, he lived in Adelaide for the rest of his life.
+He inherited property in Wales, and invested his money judiciously in banks and other shares.
 A much respected man of regular and precise habits, he spent much of his time at the Adelaide public library.
-He died at Adelaide on 8 March 1903.
+He died in Adelaide on 8 March 1903.
 Under his will about £65,000 was left to the public library, museum and art gallery at Adelaide.